ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 #### EVM

-From Ethereum offical web site: Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference.
+From Ethereum official website: Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference.

 So what's Ethereum Virtual Machine?
-To put it simply, it's virtual machine that executes machine code compiled from high level smart contracts programming languages.
+To put it simply, it's virtual machine that executes machine code compiled from high-level smart contracts programming languages.
 There are several languages that are compiled to EVM machine code: Solidity (similar to Javascript), LLL (Lisp Like Language) etc.

 EVM is a simple stack machine.
 Its memory is a word-addressed byte array.
 The stack has a maximum size of 1024.

-EVM can execute 132 operation that are divided into 11 categories:
+EVM can execute 132 operations that are divided into 11 categories:

 1. Stop and Arithmetic Operation

    Examples:
-     - `ADD` - adds two first items on stack saves result and to first stack item.
+     - `ADD` - adds two first items on stack saves the result and to first stack item.
      - `STOP` - halts execution.

 2. Comparison & Bitwise Logic Operation